Advertiser Disclosure

 New EU Border Crossing Process

-The groundwork for this plan started 10 years ago, and it will soon roll out at every EU entry and exit point — whether you’re entering by plain, train, or automobile (or boat, as well).
+The groundwork for this plan began 10 years ago, and it will soon be rolled out at every EU entry and exit point — whether you’re entering by plane, train, or automobile (or boat, as well).
 All border crossings will start using digital border controls and stop using passport stamps for all 700 million+ passengers arriving from outside the EU each year.
 This will be done through facial recognition and fingerprints.

 Because everything will be computerized, the idea is for border police to receive automated alerts in the system if a visitor has overstayed their permitted time in the 30 included countries.